 Translate this Website

-The “Summer Workshop and Festival 2014” season has come and gone!
+The “Summer Workshop and Festival 2016” season has come and gone!
 Have you posted a review of a recent workshop on your site or blog page?
 Let us know and we will mention it on our news pages.
 Feel free to browse our summer workshops list, it is never too early to plan for the next installment of summer workshops.
 Let us know if we have missed a workshop listing or if updated information is needed.
-Summer Workshop Organizers: let us know of your plans as your summer workshop details are finalized for 2015.
+Summer Workshop Organizers: let us know of your plans as your summer workshop details are finalized for 2017.
 Visit our Summer Workshop Links ("Web Links" section) for past/next year summer workshop details.
-Should you wish, you may also browse our news articles filtered by “Workshops/ Festivals 2015” category for more “up-to-the-minute” details of this year’s workshops.
-Looking forward, we wish everyone a most enjoyable and wonderful fall/ winter/ spring concert season; plan early for the summer of 2015 summer workshop season and let us know about it!
-Merry musik making. (ed.)
+Should you wish, you may also browse our news articles filtered by “Workshops/ Festivals 2016” category for more “up-to-the-minute” details of this year’s workshops.

 Magnatune mini browser